✨ Professional Resume Review | Get Yours Today | Certified Experts

 The best solution to a generic CV is undoubtedly a tailored CV.
 And the sweet part is, you don’t have to create another CV from scratch to make this happen.

-Rather, all you have to do is tailor or customize your existing CV to meet the different job description requirements before applying.
+Rather, before applying, you only have to tailor or customize your existing CV to meet the different job description requirements.

 The aim is to ensure that the modified version is convincing and relevant to the vacant roles at different companies.
 That is how you can get any hiring manager to send you a first interview invitation email without thinking twice.